-Lexmark International is a leading maker of printers and related supplies.
-Through its Imaging Solutions and Services (ISS) segment, the company offers laser and dot matrix printers, multifunction devices, and related products.
-Its portfolio includes color, monochrome, and multifunction printers and ink cartridges, as well as managed print services.
-In addition, Lexmark generates a small portion of its revenue (about 5%) through its Perceptive Software segment, which offers a host of content, document output, and business process management services.
+Increasingly, Lexmark is about what ends up on a printed page than it is about the printing.
+Still a leading maker of printers and related supplies, the company has been adding software for capturing and managing data and images to its business.
+Its printer business, Imaging Solutions and Services (ISS), offers laser and dot matrix printers, multifunction devices, and related products.
+Through its Perceptive Software segment, the company offers content, document output, and business process management services.
+Lexmark expects to double the size of its software business with its $1 billion acquisition of Kofax.
 The company markets worldwide to individual consumers as well as large organizations in the financial services, government, health care, manufacturing, and retail sectors.

 Sales and Marketing